-Sunday, 12 February 2012
+Sunday, February 12, 2012

-Lack of Libraries: Low Literacy
+Lack of Libraries in Peru Leads to Low Literacy

 I didn't miss food so much as I missed libraries when I lived in Peru.
 I guess I was spoiled to grow up near one of the best libraries in the state.
 Peruvian libraries just can't hold a candle to US ones.
 In an early post I wrote about the low literacy rates in Peru and how the government was fighting against illiteracy, but in my opinion, is making some big mistakes.

 To make things worse, I later found out that you couldn't even TAKE the books out of the library.
 Kind of defeats the point of a LENDING library, doesn't it?
+Needless to say, I left, extremely pissed off, yet completely understanding why so many Peruvians are illiterate.

 So I decided to go to Britanico and ICPNA and buy a membership to their libraries.
 I never actually used the Britanico one, but I did use the ICPNA one: I wasn't impressed.